Caitlin "Cait" Shields '11 October 16, 2020 2:55 PM updated: October 20, 2020 12:17 PM

 The site is accepting applications for its master of international policy degree, which will begin in January 2021.
 Read more about that program here.

-The site has named Jay B. Silveria, former superintendent (president) of the United States Air Force Academy, as its executive director.
+Bush School Dean Mark Welsh named Jay B. Silveria, former superintendent (president) of the United States Air Force Academy, as executive director of the new teaching site.
 Learn more here.

 The Association of Former Students has a bold vision to engage 100,000 donors annually for Texas A&M by the end of 2020.
 To learn more, visit tx.ag/100Kby2020.
 To help us help more Aggies, make a gift at tx.ag/Give.